uofr/moodle-mod_leganto/README.txt

 Updating Moodle
 ---------------
-If you installed Moodle and the Leganto resource list module from Git you can run the following commands to update both (see http://docs.moodle.org/33/en/Git_for_Administrators#Installing_a_contributed_extension_from_its_Git_repository):
+If you installed Moodle and the Leganto reading list module from Git you can run the following commands to update both (see http://docs.moodle.org/33/en/Git_for_Administrators#Installing_a_contributed_extension_from_its_Git_repository):
 $ cd /path/to/your/moodle/